wmd23/conjugategradient/README.md

 - x (vector) vector containing the current estimation to be minimizer.
 - f (function) objective function.
-- $\nabla$x (Float64) the value of the gradient avaliated in the current estimation.
+- ∇f (Float64) the value of the gradient avaliated in the current estimation.
 - d (vector) vector containing a descent direction from the current estimation.

 # Armijo.jl